 The Routing Binding Indication may be included in Request, Subsribe or Notification messages (see clause 7.1.2).
 It can be used in case of indirect communication by the SCP to route the message.
 The Routing Binding Indication also contains the information in Table 6.3.1.0-1.

-NOTE: Subscription request messages can contain both the Binding Indication and the Routing Binding Indication.
+NOTE x: Subscription request messages can contain both the Binding Indication and the Routing Binding Indication.